|

 Receiving files from other parties

-To receive an encrypted file from an external party, this party first
+To receive an encrypted file from an external party, this party first needs

-will send the resulting file to you.
+resulting file to you.

 In order to decrypt, you can use the gpg_dec batch file